ljbo82/cpp-project-builder-doc/README.md

 * **include/**

   Contains public includes (header files) used by application during build.
-If project is a library, header files inside this directory will be copied to [distribution directory](#dir-dist).
+If project is a library, header files (**\*.h** or **\*.hpp**) inside this directory will be copied to [distribution directory](#dir-dist).
 Any kind of file can be placed into this directory, but no compilation will be performed at all.
 This directory is added to compiler's include search path.

   Additional include directories can be added to the project through [`INCLUDE_DIRS`](#INCLUDE_DIRS) and [`DIST_INCLUDE_DIRS`](#DIST_INCLUDE_DIRS) [input variables](#input-variables).